united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Concepts/Digital Shadow/index.md

 First we should use microservices (stateless if possible) to convert messages under a `raw` topic into messages under `processValue` or `processValueString`.
 This typically only requires resending the message under the appropriate topic.

-There are three specific kinds of messages regarding the digital shadow which need to be sent to the the `MQTT-to-postgres`
+There are four specific kinds of messages regarding the digital shadow which need to be sent to the the `MQTT-to-postgres`
 function:

 - **productTag topic:** MQTT Messages containing one specific datapoint for one asset (specified in the MQTT topic):